E93S6mMety1b0H97/apex-sample-squirrelscript/README.md

 Open "englishclient_frontend.bsp.pak000_dir.vpk" in "...../Steam/steamapps/common/Apex Legends/vpk/" with the downloaded "Titalfall VPK Tool", extract and save (delete the log file)

-Edit scripts in extracted files
+Replace files using files in this repository (or edit scripts in the extracted files)

 Repack with "Titalfall VPK Tool"